 **Biology Department courses that may be selected from zoology and botany or as required in foundation courses for a biology major.
 Animal Science courses do not qualify toward the 10 hours necessary in biological sciences except for those that are cross referenced in both departments or an equivalent arrangement as determined by the College of Veterinary Medicine.

 NOTE: Whenever there is doubt as to whether a course will fulfill the requirements to apply, the applicant should contact the Admissions Manager, MU College of Veterinary Medicine, as soon as possible.

-The faculty of the College of Veterinary Medicine strongly encourage applicants to include as many of the following courses as possible among their electives.
+The College of Veterinary Medicine faculty strongly encourage applicants to include as many of the following courses as possible among their electives.
 We have found that anatomy and physiology are especially challenging for students lacking a background in those subjects.

 - Animal Nutrition